Technify Motors: Insolvency

 On 23 July 2013 the company was sold to Continental Motors, Inc. Continental is owned by AVIC International, which is, in turn, wholly owned by the Government of the People's Republic of China.
 Thielert was renamed Technify Motors GmbH.
 Continental uses Chinese investment to continue development of the company's products, with an emphasis on extending gearbox inspection periods initially.

 Products

 Thielert Aircraft Engines GmbH was well known as the manufacturer of the Centurion range of aircraft Diesel engines that run on jet fuel.
-Two engine models were built, the Centurion 2.0 with a power output of either 135 hp (101 kW) and the Centurion 2.0s with 155 hp (116 kW).
+Two engine models were built, the Centurion 2.0 with a power output of 135 hp (101 kW), and the Centurion 2.0s with 155 hp (116 kW).
 The development of the third model, a 350 hp (261 kW) Centurion 4.0, was not completed.
 A fourth model, the 230 hp (172 kW) Centurion 3.2 was announced for 2008, but its final development was cancelled.

 New built aircraft equipped with Thielert Centurion engines include: